Any topological recursion on a rational spectral curve is KP integrable: Introduction

 The main result of this paper is the following theorem that establishes integrable properties of all systems of correlation differentials obtained by topological recursion on the genus zero spectral curve.

 \begin{theorem} The system of TR differentials for the input data as above possesses KP integrability property. \end{theorem}

 The KP integrability as a property of a system of differentials is discussed below, see Definition~\ref{def:KPdiff}.
 This theorem admits several generalizations.
-One of them is already included in the description of the input data above, as we assumed $y$ to be given as a collection of formal power expansions at the points $p_i$ rather than a globally defined function which is the standard setup for topological recursion.
+One of them is already included in the description of the input data above, as we assumed $y$ to be given as a collection of formal power expansions at the points $q_i$ rather than a globally defined function which is the standard setup for topological recursion.
 But in fact we prove that one can further relax this setup and assume that $dx$ is also defined just in the vicinity of the points $q_i$.
+The latter level of generality matches exactly the one assumed in~\cite{Eynard-Intersection}.

 \begin{remark} Note that we do not provide a detailed description of tau functions generated through topological recursion, but instead focus on proving the integrability.
-The general family of tau function that originates from topological recursion is much more extensive than the specific family with known explicit description, say, in terms of asymptotic description of integrals, constructed in \cite{ABDKS3}. \end{remark}
+The general family of tau functions that originates from topological recursion is much more extensive than the specific family with known explicit description, say, in terms of asymptotic description of integrals, constructed in \cite{ABDKS3}. \end{remark}